torognes/inf9380/cloud/elasticluster_part1.md

 Elasticluster contacts NREC's Openstack API and in order to allow this, you  must authenticate yourself.
 We store our authentication information in a file with environment variables that are used by Openstack.

 * Set up your authentication environment to NREC
-   * Download the keystone.sh file into your /home/centos directory
+   * Download the keystone.sh file into your home directory

 ```
 wget https://raw.githubusercontent.com/torognes/inf9380/master/cloud/keystone.sh